AI Exam Prep: 3D - Training

 Transfer Learning = takes existing pre-trained model on supervised task and then fine tunes.

-Training (Learning) Parameters Terms
+Training (Learning) Parameters Terms (set on training environment itself)

 Batch Size = Data processed per update.
 Small=faster iterations and generalizationlarge=stable and GPU efficiency.